MING: A Functional Approach to Learning Molecular Generative Models: MOLECULAR IMPLICIT NEURAL GENERATION

 \scalebox{.9}{

 }

 We give the proof in Appendix \ref{proof:p1}.
 The first term, $\mathcal{L}_{t-1}^\mathcal{Z}$, represents the KL divergence computed over the latent-input space $\mathcal{Z}$, which then takes the expectation w.r.t the conditional forward posterior on the signal space $\mathcal{Y}$.
 The second term, $\mathcal{L}_{t-1}^\mathcal{Y}$, quantifies the KL divergence between two posteriors on $\mathcal{Y}$.
-Below, we will analyse the KL minimization problem on each space.
+Below, we will analyze the KL minimization problem in each space.

-\subsubsection{Gradient Origin $z$-based Optimization}
+\subsubsection{Gradient Origin $\mathcal{Z}$-based Optimization}